fido-device-onboard/pri-fidoiot/demo/reseller/README.md

 - `reseller_database_connection_url`

    JDBC URL for connection to database.
-Includes the database driver name, port number for database and the location of `.db` file
+Includes the database driver name, port number for database, and the location of `.db` file

   Default value: jdbc:h2:tcp://localhost:8071/<path-to-user-dir>